SageerMalnas/candidateplatform/README.md

 #First step is to clone the repo using git clone <address>
 #Then install required dependencies , using npm install or yarn install
+#Everything that has been mentioned in the task list is implemented,
+#Filter list along with the card details

 In the project directory, you can run:

 ### `npm start`